-FIGHT ME LIKE A MAN: While fighting unarmed, you disarm your opponent if your die reads 18 or higher when you attack.
-Place the weapon anywhere on the ground within very close range. (+1 STR)
+FIGHT ME LIKE A MAN: While fighting unarmed, you disarm your opponent if you roll an 18+ on your attack roll, placing the weapon anywhere on the ground within very close range. (+1 STR)

-(When taken a second time, you disarm your opponent on a 16 or higher)
+(When taken a second time, you disarm your opponent on a 16+)

-FLOAT LIKE A BUTTERFLY: Gain this special ability:
+FLOAT LIKE A BUTTERFLY: Gain this cinematic action:

 Float Like a Butterfly: Once per act, you can tap into a heightened level of self-preservation.
-For the rest of the scene, get a ±2 to DEF.
+For the rest of the scene, get a +2 to DEF.